-The condensed interim consolidated financial statements for the nine-month period ended September 30, 2016 have been prepared in accordance with IAS 34 Interim Financial Reporting, standard of the IFRS framework as issued by the International Accounting Standards Board and as adopted by the European Union.
-International Financial Reporting Standards as endorsed by the European Union are available on the website of the European Union (http://ec.europa.eu/internal_market/accounting/ias/index_en.htm).
+The condensed interim consolidated financial statements for the six-month period ended June 30, 2016 have been prepared in accordance with IAS 34 Interim Financial Reporting, standard of the IFRS framework as issued by the International Accounting Standards Board and as adopted by the European Union.
+International Financial Reporting Standards are available on the website of the European Union (http://ec.europa.eu/internal_market/accounting/ias/index_en.htm).